 Each écoute is performed in three distinct configurations — each a complete realisation of the same work, scaled in voice, instrumentation and light to match the host's room and intention.

 The most acoustically pure expression of the work.
 Performed in candle-lit private interiors with a single accompanying instrument.
 The voice and the room are the primary architecture.
+No cameras, no documentation — only presence.

 A fully cinematic staging.
 Lighting design is choreographed to the work — moving from near-darkness through atmospheric haze into a final illuminated fullness.
 Suited to ballrooms, private galleries and curated cultural venues.